This fall-flavored Pumpkin Hummus gets ready in under 10 minutes and makes for a great party appetizer. It’s healthy, gluten-free, and vegan too.

-I have read that removing the skin of the garbanzo beans after boiling them makes the hummus creamy.
-But trust me that’s a humongous amount of work, removing the skin from each bean and I really don’t recommend it.
+If you remove the skin from the cooked chickpeas, the hummus turns out super creamy.
+But trust me that’s a humongous amount of work and I really don’t recommend it.

 My hummus turns out perfectly creamy every time without doing this process.
-The key is to use a good amount of olive oil, some water from boiling the chickpeas and blending the hummus for a little extra time.
+The key is to use a good amount of olive oil, cook the chickpeas well and blend the hummus for a little extra time.

 Pro Tips By Neha

-Keep scraping the sides of the blender while grinding.
+Scrape the sides of the blender a few times while blending.

-Make this hummus a day prior to serving for best flavor.
+Make this hummus a day prior to serving for the best flavor.

 This recipe can be easily halved or doubled.

-I like to drizzle some olive oil on top of the hummus before serving.
+I like to drizzle some extra virgin olive oil on top of the hummus before serving.
 Sprinkle some red chili powder or smoked paprika on top for nice color contrast.

 Top the hummus with sunflower seeds, pumpkin seeds, sesame seeds, toasted pine nuts, roasted walnuts, etc for a delicious crunch in each bite.